omarseleem92/Potential_damage/README.md

 To successfully execute the Python script, you need to provide the following input parameters:

 1. **WD_raster_file**: This parameter specifies the path to the waterdepth raster file.
-Please ensure that you provide the full path to the raster file, including the file extension (e.g., `.tif`).
+Please ensure that you provide the full path to the raster file, including the file extension (e.g., `.tif`).It must be in 5-meter resolution, with water depth represented in centimeters, and it should share the same projection as the BEAM dataset (EPSG: 3035).
 2. **BEAM_file**: This parameter indicates the path to the BEAM dataset.
 Ensure that you provide the full path to the BEAM dataset directory or file.

 ## Example